16 Natural Pest Repellents

 Crawling critters love to make their way into your inviting home, quickly setting up camp and taking over your space.
-From spiders to insects to rodents, make your house a little less welcoming with the natural pest repellents below.
+From spiders to insects to rodents, make your house a little less welcoming with natural pest repellents.

 1. Diatomaceous Earth

 Any discussion on the topic of pest control should include diatomaceous earth (DE).
 It’s a long name for a substance that is non-toxic but it's safe to use around children and pets.
 Plus, it’s inexpensive, easy to find, easy to use, and hated by many of the creepy crawlers in your house.

 Fleas, cockroaches, dust mites, ants, bed bugs, earwigs, stink bugs, spiders, and more can be eliminated with the use of DE.

 It works through dehydration.
 The goal is to leave trails of DE in areas the pests frequently traffic.
 You want them to stomp through the DE.
 Once exposed, they will go back to where they came from, dehydrate, and die within a few days.

 You can apply DE in your crawlspace, on carpets, around the outside border of the house, on mattresses and furniture, in the back of cupboards, in window sills, and along baseboards.

 Focus on areas where you’ve seen pest activity and those spaces infrequently visited by the vacuum.
 When applying DE, create thick lines in focused areas rather than lightly spreading it.

 Boric acid deters many pests.
 For insects that like to perch in high places like cockroaches, apply the boric acid above cabinets.
 Boric acid is toxic to ingest so keep it away from children and pets.